rule

 Text 2-3

-He who was known by the name of Satyavrata, the saintly king and ruler of Dravidades'a, received at the end of the previous day of Brahmâ the spiritual knowledge by rendering service to the Original Person [the purusha].
-From you I heard how he indeed as a son of Vivasvân [the sungod] thus became the Manu.
-You have spoken about his many sons, the kings headed by Ikshvâku [8.13: 1].
+He who was known by the name of Satyavrata, the saintly king and ruler of Dravidades'a, received spiritual knowledge at the end of the previous day of Brahmâ, by rendering service to the Original Person [the Purusha].
+I heard from you how he, as a son of Vivasvân [the sun god], thus became the Manu.
+You have spoken about his many sons: the kings headed by Ikshvâku [8.13: 1].

 Text 4

-O brahmin, please describe each of the dynasties of those kings and what characterized them, o greatly fortunate one, for they constitute the eternal of our service unto you.
+Oh brahmin, please describe to us, always eager to listen to your stories, the dynasties of those kings and what characterized them, oh greatly fortunate one.

 Please tell us about the exploits of all those pious and celebrated souls who have lived, who will live in the future and who are there around right now.'
 (Vedabase)